MaritimeMatters is a leading source of maritime broadcasting on the web.

-MaritimeMatters has been frequently quoted in the New York Times, USAtoday, syndicated and visited by thousands of reader worldwide every day.
+MaritimeMatters has been frequently quoted in the New York Times, USAtoday, and visited by thousands of readers worldwide.
 Popular features include Peter Knego’s SEA TREKS blogs, and DECKED!
 A deck by deck photographic series of ships of the world and OCEAN LINER ORACLES featuring luminaries of the maritime world.

 Designed and Published – Martin Cox

 Writers include: Martin Cox, Shawn J. Dake, Kalle Id, Peter Knego and Peter Newall.

 Contributed Articles from: Michael Bennett, Jonathan Boonzaier, Gordon Ghareeb, Allan Jordan.